 We advise you to exercise a high degree of caution in Sri Lanka at this time because of the unpredictable security environment.
 Australians could inadvertently become victims of violence directed at others.
 You should pay close attention to your personal security and monitor the media and other local information sources for information about possible new safety or security risks.

 Military and police checkpoints are established along some main roads and armed security forces have a visible presence throughout the country.
 Road blocks may be established without warning.
 The security forces have wide-ranging powers, including the authority to impose curfews, detain without charge for extended periods of time and to search individuals, vehicles, residences and commercial premises.
 You should comply with instructions issued by security personnel and carry proof of identification, such as your passport, at all times.

 You should avoid all demonstrations and large public gatherings as they may turn violent or be a target for politically-motivated attacks.
 Police have used tear gas in response to protests.

+The Prevention of Terrorism Act remains in place and permits prolonged detention without charge or trial.
 Non-Sri Lankan citizens of Sri Lankan heritage have been detained on occasion by Sri Lankan Police or security forces.
 Australians are encouraged to keep their passports with them at all times and to ask to contact the Australian High Commission if detained.